Ri-yan/Agentic-AI-Base/README.md

 # Genric Agents

-> **Purpose:** This repository implements **Graphy**, an analytics-focused conversational agent that analyzes schema information and user queries to generate validated chart/dashlet payloads and query templates.
-It supports multiple agent frameworks (LangChain, LangGraph, CrewAI) and is organized to separate API, agent orchestration, tools, and use-cases.
+> **Purpose:** This repository implements **Jobseekers**, a job search conversational agent that analyzes resume information and user queries to provide personalized job recommendations and even apply to roles on the user’s behalf.

+It supports multiple agent frameworks — **LangChain**, **LangGraph**, and **CrewAI** — and follows a modular architecture that separates concerns across API, agent orchestration, tools, and use-cases.
 ---

 ## Table of contents